Telangana CM announces Rs 5 lakh accident insurance policy for gig workers, cab, auto drivers | Headlines

 He also announced Rs 2 lakh financial assistance to the family of a food delivery executive who died four months ago after he fell from a building.

-IT and Industries minister D Sridhar Babu were among those who attended the meeting.
+IT and Industries minister D Sridhar Babu was among those who attended the meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)